Three thirteen: Playing

 The player to dealer's left is the first to play, and the play moves clockwise.
 When it is a player's turn, they must choose to draw either the top card from the discard pile, or the top card from the top of the deck.
 They may then organize their hand to create card sets, or get as close as they can.
 To end their turn, the player must discard one card from their hand, and place it on top of the discard pile.

 Wild cards

 In each round there is a designated wild card.
 The wild card is the card equal to the number of cards dealt.
 In the first round, three cards are dealt, so Threes are wild cards.
-In the second round four cards are dealt, so Fours are wild.
+In the second round four cards are dealt, so Fours are wild cards.
 When 11, 12, and 13 cards are dealt, the Jacks, Queens, and Kings are the respective wild cards.
 Wild cards can be used in place of any other card in making a group or sequence.
 A player may use more than one wild card in any set including a set made up of only wild cards.